Aamer-Gituser/Bird-Detection/README.md

 🐦 Bird Detection using YOLOv8 + ResNet-50 Refinement

-This project implements a deep learning–based real-time bird detection system for agricultural field surveillance using a two-stage pipeline consisting of YOLOv8 for object detection and ResNet-50 for refinement.
-The refiner removes false positives such as leaves, insects, shadows, and branches, resulting in higher detection precision.
-The project includes training, evaluation, inference, visualization, and deployment via a Flask web application.
+This project implements a deep learning–based real-time bird detection system designed for agricultural field surveillance.
+It uses a two-stage pipeline where YOLOv8 performs fast object detection and a ResNet-50 classifier refines detections to remove false positives such as leaves, insects, shadows, and branches.

+The system supports image, video, and webcam inference and includes training, evaluation, inference, and deployment via a Flask web application.

 📚 Table of Contents

 📦 Dataset
 🧠 Model Architecture
 📁 Project Structure